China's solid-state battery standard is all about V2G, not range

 -

-distribution network constraints and export limits
+distribution constraints and export limits

 -